 - It is suggested that you note what the shadow storage allocation is on the drive you’re having issues with, and increase the allocation, if required.

-- Ensure that the Volume Shadow Copy Service & Task Scheduler Service is Running and set on Automatic.
+- Ensure that the Volume Shadow Copy Service & Task Scheduler Service is Running and set to Automatic.

 - Although not a fix, Microsoft Support’s Shekhar and MVP Pegasus have suggested detailed troubleshooting steps.